nicklockwood/iRate/README.md

     @property (nonatomic, strong) NSURL *ratingsURL;

 The URL that the app will direct the user to so they can write a rating for the app.
+This is set to the correct value for the given platform automatically.
+On iOS 5 and below this takes users directly to the ratings page, but on iOS 6 and Mac OS it takes users to the main app page (if there is a way to directly link to the ratings page on those platforms, I've yet to find it).
 If you are implementing your own rating prompt, you should probably use the `openRatingsPageInAppStore` method instead, especially on Mac OS, as the process for opening the Mac app store is more complex than merely opening the URL.

     @property (nonatomic, strong) NSDate *firstUsed;